UKCloud/documentation/articles/azure/azs-faq.md

 ### Does UKCloud offer an SLA for this service?

 The SLA for this service is 99.95%.
-For further details, review the [*UKCloud for Microsoft Azure Service Definition*](azs-sd.md).
+For further details, review the [UKCloud for Microsoft Azure Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-240-ukcloud-for-microsoft-azure-service-definition-13.0.pdf).

 ### Where can I find additional resources to assist me in administering my UKCloud for Microsoft Azure environment?